This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 2. Cannabis has neuroprotective properties: Cannabinoids are under study for their neuroprotective properties.
 Unlike the common idea that marijuana causes damage to brain cells that were persistent from many years now, researchers have proven that Cannabis, in fact, protects the brain cells from inappropriate cell death.

 THC and CBD in combination help reduce cell deaths caused due to the presence of excess iron in the body.
-This is favourable for patients suffering from Parkinson's disease who share that they experience lower frequency of tremors after using Cannabis.
+This is favorable for patients suffering from Parkinson's disease who share that they experience lower frequency of tremors after using Cannabis.
 A study is currently under progress to prove the tolerability as well as the efficacy of cannabidiol for tremors in Parkinson's disease.
 Another study hints that Cannabis could potentially help treat neurodegenerative diseases also.

 3. It can control the symptoms associated with Parkinson's disease: Cannabinoids are topic of study to understand their effect on the various symptoms of Parkinson disease such as bradykinesia which is the slowness observed in patients with the disease or Dyskinesia which is excess movement.
 A noteworthy study involved a randomized placebo-controlled trial, where the subjects were given capsules with nabilone which improved dyskinesia in 7 people.
 While there is no strong clinical evidence to back its effectiveness, certain users share their experience of betterment in these symptoms after use of Cannabis.